harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 The bane of developers lives: how to name something.

 You can address that by having an easy-to-follow convention on how to name a component.
-The convention will also tell you where to put the component in your folder hierarchy.
+The convention also tells you where to put the component in your folder hierarchy.

 <div class="language- px-4 py-2 text-white">
 <span class="text-yellow-400">{prefix}</span>-<span class="text-blue-400">{namespace}</span><span class="text-pink-400">{?-class}</span>